opensource-inemar-net/datameasure/README.md

 The simulator simulates an embedded measurement device.
 It can be started with the following command: **java -jar datameasure.jar**

 The device consists of an IP webserver and a subcomponent that does the actual measurement.
 The actual measurement device is connected via a not so stable connection to the IP webserver.

 The measurement device is counting items on a conveyor belt using a 10 bit counter.
 The speed of the conveyor belt is changing over time.

 Sometimes the communication between the IP webserver and measurement device fails, in this case the value reported might be wrong.
 Sometimes the measurement device reboots and the counter is reset to zero.

-**That means that the values your program will reporting will deviate from the internal counters the datameasure simulator provides**
+**That means that the values your program will be reporting will deviate from the internal counters the datameasure simulator provides**

 The result, which is interesting for the end user is: